modem-works/dream-recorder/README.md

 The app will be available at [http://localhost:5000](http://localhost:5000)

-To simulate sensor button presses:
+To simulate sensor button pressesm you can either use the on-screen developer console (available when running in dev mode), or:
    - Note: You will need Python 3.12 installed on your system - [Python documentation](https://wiki.python.org/moin/BeginnersGuide/Download)

    ```bash